citcheese/ODBParser/README.md

 # ODBgrabber
 ![](odbdemo2.gif)
 ```
-    Examples: python ODBgrabber.py -cn US -p 8080 -t users --elastic --shodanquery --csv --limit 100
+    Examples: python ODBgrabber.py -cn US -p 8080 -t users --elastic --shodan --csv --limit 100
               python ODBgrabber.py -ip 192.168.2:8080 --mongo --ignorelogs --nosizelimits

+    Damage to-date: 0 servers parsed | 0 databases dumped | 0 records pulled
     _____________________________________________________________________________

 optional arguments:
   -h, --help            show this help message and exit

-Specify IP Options
+Query Options:
+  --shodan, -s          Add this flag if using Shodan.
+Specify ES or MDB w/
+                        flags.
   --ip , -ip            Query one server.
-Add port, e.g. '192.165.2.1:8080',
+Add port like so '192.165.2.1:8080'
+                        or will use default ports for each db type.
+Add ES or
+                        MDB flags to specify parser.
+  --file , -f           Load line-separated IPs from file.
+Add port or will
+                        assume default ports for each db type.
+Add ES or MDB
+                        flags to specify parser.
+  --paste, -v           Query line-separated IPs from clipboard.
+Add port or
-                        or will assume default ports for each db type, e.g.
+                        will assume default ports for each db type, e.g. 9200
-                        9200 for ES.
+                        for ES.
 Add ES or MDB flags to specify parser.

-  --index , -i          You know exactly what ES index you want?
-Go for it.
-                        Use this with IP arg and don't forget to add '--
-                        elastic' flag
-  --paste               Query DBs hosted on line-separated IPs from clipboard.
-                        Add port otherwise will assume default ports for each
-                        db type, e.g. 9200 for ES.
-Add ES or MDB flags to
-                        specify parser.

-Shodan Options
+Shodan Options:
-  --shodanquery         Add this flag if using Shodan.
-Specify ES or MDB w/
-                        flags.
   --limit , -l          Max number of results per query.
 Default is
                         1000.
   --port , -p           Filter by port.
   --country , -cn       Filter by country with two-letter country code.
   --terms , -t          Enter any additional query terms you want here, e.g.
-                        'users'' or maybe add additional filters?
+                        'users' or maybe add additional filters?

-Dump Options
+Dump Options:
+  --index , -i          Specify index (ES ONLY).
+Use with IP arg & 'elastic'
+                        flag
+  --getall, -g          Get all indices regardless of fields and
+                        collection/index names (overrides selections in config
+                        file).
-  --mongo               Use for IP, Shodan and Paste methods to specify
+  --mongo, -m           Use for IP, Shodan & Paste methods to specify parser.
-                        parser.
-  --elastic             Use for IP, Shodan and Paste methods to specify
+  --elastic, -e         Use for IP, Shodan & Paste methods to specify parser.
-                        parser.
   --ignorelogs          Connect to a server you've already checked out.
-  --nosizelimits        Dump index no matter how big it is.
+  --nosizelimits, -n    Dump index no matter how big it is.
 Default max doc
                         count is 800,000.
   --csv                 Convert JSON dumps into CSV format on the fly.
 (Puts
                         JSON files in backup folder in case there is issue
                         with coversion)

-Post-processing
+Post-processing:
   --convertToCSV , -c   Convert JSON file or folder of JSON dumps to CSVs
                         after the fact.
 Enter full path or folder name in
                         current working directory